 In today’s digital-first world, internet connectivity is fundamental to operating a business.
 Everything is online, in the cloud, and digitized.
 Employee productivity is dependent upon a fast, secure, and reliable connection to all the cloud tools and applications that businesses use today.
 A network infrastructure that includes dedicated internet access will deliver consistent throughput and bandwidth, maximizing business operations, and minimizing slowdowns.

 Dedicated internet access solutions are typically guaranteed with a service level agreement or SLAs.
-These SLAs establish service level minimums for items like latency and network availability which is usually measured between 99.9% (three nines) and 99.99% (four nines).
-Internet connectivity SLAs are increasingly important with the explosion of real-time applications like cloud voice or VoIP, video conferencing, and remote working.
+These SLAs establish service level minimums for items like latency and network availability which is usually measured between 99.9% (three nines) and 99.999% (five nines).
+Internet connectivity SLAs are increasingly important with the explosion of real-time applications like Cloud Voice, VoIP Services and Unified Communications Services such as Video Conferencing.
 The best DIA providers will also include packet loss, latency, and jitter in their service level agreement — not all service level agreements are created equal.

 Dedicated internet access (DIA) is symmetrical as well.
 This means that the upload and download speed/bandwidth will be equal, or the same.
 Non-DIA connectivity solutions typically offer a higher download speed than the upload speed, the connection is asymmetric.
 When you contract a 100 Mbps DIA connection for example, you can expect to have 100 Mbps up and down.
 If you have an asymmetrical connection, your contract for 100 Mbps might give you 100 Mbps down, but only 10 Mbps up.
 This is a problem with so many applications in the cloud, a fast upload speed is critical for a productive workforce.